-The Photoinitiators Platform is a global trade association dedicated to serve the common interests of manufacturers, suppliers and end-users of photoinitiators.
+The Photoinitiators Platform is an industry group dedicated to serve the common interests of manufacturers, suppliers and end-users of photoinitiators.

 The primary purpose of the Association is to act as a single interlocutor vis-à-vis governments, agencies and other stakeholders in the framework of regulation and policy-making affecting photoinitiators worldwide.
 This includes EU REACH and third-country chemicals regimes, legislation on food contact materials and import duties.
 Another focus will be upcoming regulations affecting food contact materials and NIAS (non-intentionally added substances).

 The Association also aims to carry out scientific research where required.